shizheng-rlfresh/starter-hugo-academic-v2/content/authors/admin/_index.md

 ---

 Zheng Shi is a **Technical Leader and Team Lead in Data Science and AI** at IBM.
 His areas of interests include machine learning, deep learning, optimization, algorithm development, and data analytics.
-While working at IBM, Zheng obtained his **Ph.D. degree and worked as a part-time research assistant (2016-2022)** at Lehigh University.
-Prior to joining IBM, zheng obtained M.S. in Operations Research at Lehigh University.
+While working at IBM, Zheng obtained his **Ph.D. degree and worked as a part-time research assistant (2016-2022)** at Lehigh University, where he obtained a M.S. in Operations Research prior to joining IBM.
 {style="text-align: justify;"}
 <!-- Zheng grew up in [Qingxu (Est. 497 BC) of China][def] — and finished his pre-College education at one of the national top-tier schools: Taiyuan Foreign Language School (TFLS).
 He earned two Bachelor degrees from two national top-tier Universities: B.A. in English Literature from Tianjin University & B.Econ in Finance from Nankai University.
 {style="text-align: justify;"}